drbinliang/3DMTM/readme.txt

-Action recognition code
+Gesture recognition Version 1.0 19/11/2013

-performed on MSR Action3D dataset
+Dataset: MSR Action3D dataset

-r2 test
+This code is performed well on MSR Actino3D dataset and a paper has been accepted by ICCV workshop.